juliohm1978/tarbackup/README.md

 Backup files will be created in the `private` directory.

 A file called `backup.log` will be created in every run, showing which source directories and hash associations.

+## Limitations

+* Remember to add a blank line at the end of `filenames`.
+If not, the last item will not be backed up.